newrelic/newrelic-opentelemetry-examples/java/agent-nr-config/README.md

 You can adjust where data is exported to, or you can run a collector instance locally via docker by following the [nr-exporter-docker](../../collector/nr-exporter-docker/README.md) example.

-After running the collector, run the application via:
+After running the collector, run the application from a shell in the [java root](../) via:
 ```
-./gradlew bootRun
+./gradlew agent-nr-config:application:bootRun
 ```

 The `bootRun` command will: